 Restaurants are normally open throughout the day but during Ramadan non-hotel restaurants are closed until sunset.
 Other than in a few of the larger hotels, alcohol is not served.

-Sampling Qatari Food
+Qatari Food in Doha

 Most Arabic food is a variation on Lebanese cuisine, based on lamb, chicken and fish, and also including chickpeas, lentils and olive oil.
 Pork is never included in Qatari menus, whatever the cuisine.